Prerequisites: Linux, Python 3.7+,

 upgrade-yunos takes an optional rollback snapshot (idempotent by name,

-default pre-upgrade-<YYYYMMDD>, --no-snap to skip; if a snap is already
+default pre-upgrade-<YYYYMMDD>, --no-snap to skip.
+If a snap is already

 active it reuses that one instead of shooting another), lists the new yuno